doublesecretagency/craft-sidekick/docs/features/define-extra-tools-event.md

 - These tools can be defined in your plugins or modules and made available to the AI assistant.
 - This opens up endless possibilities for integrating Sidekick with your custom workflows.

+## Benefits

+- **Customization**: Tailor Sidekick to fit your specific needs.
+- **Integration**: Seamlessly integrate with other plugins or custom code.
+- **Extendability**: Add as many tools as you require, enhancing Sidekick's capabilities.

 ## How to Use It

 1. **Listen to the Event**: In your plugin or module, listen for the `EVENT_DEFINE_EXTRA_TOOLS` event.